-Our willpower is like a muscle which can get exhausted when overused.
+Our willpower is like a muscle that can get exhausted when overused.
 But just like our physical muscles, it can be strengthened and improved.
-If you often find yourself giving in to temptations or you are impulsive most of the time, then you might need to do some improvements to your willpower.
+If you often find yourself giving in to temptations or you are impulsive most of the time, then you might need to make some improvements to your willpower.
 It will help you to run off or fight off the constant stream of temptations and distractions around you.
-To guide you, we are going to give you a list of the ways you can do to improve your willpower.
+To guide you, we will give you a list of the ways you can do to improve your willpower.

 1. Learn How to Manage Your Stress

-To be able to improve your willpower, you need to learn how to manage your stress.
-It’s because when you are under high levels of stress, your body’s energy can be used up in acting instinctively which results in making decisions based on short-term outcomes.
-Therefore, whenever you feel overwhelmed or tempted when you are stressed, it’s better to stop for a while and take a few deep breaths.
+To improve your willpower, you need to learn how to manage your stress.
+When you are under high stress levels, your body’s energy can be used to act instinctively, which results in making decisions based on short-term outcomes.
+Therefore, whenever you feel overwhelmed or tempted when stressed, it’s better to stop for a while and take a few deep breaths.
 That can be a great start in managing your stress levels and improving your willpower.

 Your resolve can be strengthened over time by practicing.
-In fact, even if you are not trying to correct a specific habit, even then you just modify your routine, you are already developing self-control.
-For example, you can try to brush your teeth using your non-dominant hand.
+In fact, even if you are not trying to correct a specific habit, even then, you just modify your routine; you are already developing self-control.
+For example, you can brush your teeth using your non-dominant hand.
 When you become successful in making a small change, then it means that you can also work toward accomplishing something more fundamental.

 3. Create Plans to Break Your Bad Habits and Stick to Them